Layali lubnan

 Layali Lubnan (ليالي لبنان), also called Qashtalia (قشطلية), is a Lebanese dessert.
 It is made from a layer of semolina pudding that is scented with orange blossom water and rose water, a second layer on top made from qishta, and topped with ground pistachios, honey or qatir.

 Name

 The origin of the name "Lebanese nights" is unknown.

 Different names for the dish are used, such as Beirut nights.
 Different spellings and pronunciations are also common, like Layali Libnan, Ashtalieh, or Qashtaliyeh (قشطلية).

+In Syrian Arabic, qashtaliya refers to a dessert made from qishta and starch that is topped with syrup and nuts.

 Preparation

 The dish consists of a layer of semolina pudding, usually prepared by boiling milk, semolina, and rose water together in a pan, sometimes gum arabic is added, the mixture is poured into a tray and left to cool, a second layer of qishta is then prepared and added on top of the first layer after it had cooled.

 After the pudding is done, the dessert is topped with nuts, pistachios, qatir, and sometimes rose petals.

 The dish is refrigerated before serving.